 Don't Miss These Eateries

 This will most likely become the staple of your trip since it's the perfect spot for breakfast, lunch, or dinner.
 They have great-sized portions, and really friendly staff!
 If you like seafood, this would be an ideal place to get some, although everything else is good too.
 The prices are reasonable and the food is tasty, so what more could you want?

 - Hours: Open from 8:00 AM to 9:00 PM Monday-Saturday.

 Address: Guerrero Ave, Isla Mujeres 77400, Mexico

 This place serves not only great Mexican food, but also some American staples, like burgers and pancakes if you're craving that instead.
-Definitely a favorite breakfast spot.
+Definitely a favorite breakfast spot (we love the crepes).
 Plus free wifi!

 Address: Avenida Benito Juarez SM 1 MZ 14 LT 12, Centro - Supmza.
 001, 77400 Isla Mujeres, Q.R., Mexico

 Another breakfast favorite, because you can never have too many of those, but every dish served here is a real winner!
 It has incredible reviews and your mouth will start watering the second you walk in.
 If food presentation for pictures is important to you, then this is the place to eat!

 - Hours: Open from 7:00 AM to 9:00 PM daily.

 Stay At This Hostel